Understanding and meeting the government’s reporting requirements

 For larger companies; UK listed businesses or those required to produce a non-financial and sustainability information statement this information may be used in providing measures and KPIs for climate related disclosures.

-It is recommended that the following three key steps are undertaken in order to develop an appropriate framework:
+We recommend that you take the following three key steps to develop an appropriate framework:

 Step 1: Determining parameters